EverlastEngineering/imac4-1-to-windows10x64/README.md

 Then, proceed with the driver installation.

 ### Step 9 - Install Remaining Drivers
-Open up the Bootcamp drivers, and look in the Drivers folder.
+Open up the missing-bootcamp-drivers folder.
 There are loads of drivers, but don't install them all, instead, take an inventory of what is not working and find the specific driver for each.
 On the iMac4,1 it needs (and in order, sometimes):

- - /Drivers/Apple/x64/AppleBluetoothEnablerInstaller64.exe
+ - AppleBluetoothEnablerInstaller64.exe
- - /Drivers/Apple/x64/AppleBluetoothInstaller64.exe
+ - AppleBluetoothInstaller64.exe
- - /Drivers/Apple/x64/AppleiSightInstaller64.exe
+ - AppleiSightInstaller64.exe
- - /Drivers/Apple/x64/AppleKeyboardInstaller64.exe
+ - AppleKeyboardInstaller64.exe
- - /Drivers/Apple/x64/AppleMultiTouchTrackPadInstaller64.exe
+ - AppleMultiTouchTrackPadInstaller64.exe
- - /Drivers/Apple/x64/AppleNullDriver64.exe (Performance Counters device)
+ - AppleNullDriver64.exe (Performance Counters device)
- - /Drivers/Apple/x64/AppleODDInstaller64.exe
+ - AppleODDInstaller64.exe
- - /Drivers/Apple/x64/AppleTrackpadInstaller64.exe
+ - AppleTrackpadInstaller64.exe
- - /Drivers/Apple/x64/AppleWirelessMouse64.exe
+ - AppleWirelessMouse64.exe

 ### Step 10 - Make it more 'Mac-like'
 This is an entirely option series of steps which you can omit any or all of.
 I performed these because I'm using a Mac keyboard, and I use a Mac in regular use; switching back to a Windows keyboard is difficult for me.